singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 It's pretty self explanatory, as we've defined ourselves what YAML frontmatter makes sense through our implementation of Metalsmith.
 It's pretty much the same as the YAML we put with our about page, except for the added date.

+#### 13. Create Articles Content Page
-We also need a page which can show our posts sorted by date in reverse.
+We also need a page which can show our articles sorted by date in reverse.
 We'll create a blog.md file in the src/content/pages folder and put a bit of YAML in it:

 ```